kvriet/pneumatics/index.md

 **Topics:**
 1. [Air Circuits](https://kvriet.github.io/pneumatics/docs/air-circuits.html): how does air flow through a system?
-1. [Inflatables Design](https://kvriet.github.io/pneumatics/docs/inflatables-design.html): what to keep in mind when designing pneumatic interfaces and devices?
+1. [Inflatables Design & Fabrication](https://kvriet.github.io/pneumatics/docs/inflatables-design.html): what to keep in mind when designing pneumatic interfaces and devices?
+And how to fabricate my designs?
 1. [AirSystem](https://kvriet.github.io/pneumatics/docs/AirSystem.html): how can I use the AirSystem to power my prototypes?
 1. [Electronics](https://kvriet.github.io/pneumatics/docs/electronics.html): how can I design and build my own pump/valve/pressure sensor system?
 1. [Components & Materials](https://kvriet.github.io/pneumatics/docs/components.html): what kind of materials should I get?
 And where can I get them?